-After seven years in Barbara and Stephen Brooks’ care, the garden’s has been transformed to include softer plantings, seating areas, more distinct changes of levels and, most importantly, plants to maintain interest throughout beyond the summer months.
+After seven years in Barbara and Stephen Brooks’ care, the garden has been transformed to include softer planting, seating areas, more distinct changes of levels and, most importantly, plants to maintain interest beyond the summer months.

 Spend time cutting back perennials in July for a second flush of foliage and flower – Geranium ‘Rozanne’ and Alchemilla mollis respond particularly well.

 Make sure at least one third of the plants in your herbaceous borders are plants for late-season impact.
 Ornamental grasses are ideal, and Salvia greggii ‘Royal Bumble’ is a good choice that flowers on and on.